Planning Applies to Advertising Spending Too.

 A plan addressing these two problem areas can easily be created by any business owner.
 A more detailed advertising media plan, which includes research into who to target with advertising, how often to target them and what media will reach them most cost effectively requires a much greater time investment.
 A detailed advertising media plan includes analysis of media based demographics reached, cost per thousand potential customers reached (CPM), the overall number of potential customers reached (reach) and how often the potential customer will see the ad (frequency).
 Reconciling these different factors requires a significant amount of quantitative analysis, but the result should be a plan that provides the best media exposure your budget can provide.

 Because of the time consuming nature of creating a detailed plan and the need to understand a number of specialized calculations, it may be beneficial to have an expert produce your company’s advertising media plan, such as an advertising agency.
 Agencies have information allowing them to complete the plan much more efficiently than a business owner could.
 For example, the agency would have an exhaustive list of media options, with pricing and demographic information on file.
 It would take a business owner many hours to acquire the same information.

 Regardless of whether you tackle an advertising media plan yourself, or hire a professional, your company will benefit from efficiently targeting its advertising spending.

-Have a question for Heather?
-Ask or leave a comment below!
+Have a question for Heather or want to leave a comment?